The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-Creditors design credit-builder loans to help you build credit from scratch or improve your credit health.
-It’s ideal for individuals who have bad credit or no credit at all and have trouble getting approved for credit cards or traditional loan products.
+Credit-builder loans help you build credit from scratch or improve your credit health.
+They’re ideal for individuals who have bad credit or no credit at all and have trouble getting approved for credit cards or traditional loan products.

 How a credit-builder loan works

-If you’re approved for a credit-builder loan, the bank will deposit the entire loan amount into an interest-earning savings account.
-You’ll make a fixed monthly payment for a set period and receive the loan proceeds (minus applicable fees) at the end of the loan term.
+If you’re approved for a credit-builder loan, the bank will deposit the entire loan amount into a savings account or a certificate of deposit.
+You’ll make a fixed monthly payment for a set period of time and receive the loan proceeds (minus applicable fees) at the end of the loan term.

 These loans typically don’t require a credit check and most lenders charge a small administrative fee as the main requirement to open the account.
-Monthly payments are usually automatically deducted from your bank account to streamline the repayment process and prevent you from missing payments.
+Monthly payments can be automatically deducted from your bank account to streamline the repayment process and prevent you from missing payments.
 The impact on your credit score generally depends on your credit history, but you should see an improvement within the first few months of repayment.

 How to use a credit-builder loan to your advantage